 The successful candidate must have a Ph.D. in criminology or a related field by the date of the appointment or shortly thereafter.
-The successful candidate must have a demonstrated expertise in spearheading original criminological research.
+The successful candidate must demonstrate the ability to teach quantitative methodologies and a demonstrated expertise in spearheading original criminological research.
 Qualified candidates will have a cutting-edge and ambitious research agenda, and a record of scholarly publications compatible with the critical orientation of the Institute and its commitment towards social justice.
-A demonstrated record of excellence in teaching is an asset.
+A demonstrated record of excellence in teaching is an asset

-Applications must be sent electronically in one single PDF file which includes the following: 1) a cover letter addressing the full scope of the position requirements; 2) a curriculum vitae; 3) a teaching portfolio including, but not limited to, a short statement of teaching philosophy, an outline of a syllabus for the course on contemporary issues, syllabi and evaluation data.
+Applications must be sent electronically in one single PDF file which includes the following: 1) a cover letter addressing the full scope of the position requirements; 2) a curriculum vitae; 3) a teaching portfolio including, but not limited to, a short statement of teaching philosophy, syllabi and evaluation data.
 Interested candidates should arrange for three confidential signed and dated letters of reference to be sent in support of their application.

 The application package and the reference letters should be sent electronically to:

 Director, Institute of Criminology & Criminal Justice